anistone9/team-profile-generator/README.md

 Node.js Command-Line Application to Generate an HTML Webpage Using Object-Oriented Programming

 ## Description
-This application allows users to create professional README files for their projects, based on user input via command-line and Node.js.
-The generated file includes a title, description of the application, instructions on how to install, use and test the application, along with license information and contributions.
+This command-line application allows users to general an HTML webpage that displays a summary of their team, based on information provided via command-line prompts.
+The generated file includes a title header, and team cards for each team member.
+Each card is populated with information based on the role on the team.

 # Table of Contents
 - [Description](#description)